RAN3000/RAN3000.github.io/_posts/2019-09-14-cameraview-interactivity.md

 ```

 You'll notice that it doesn't work.
-It's as if the `DrawView` is not receiving and touch event, we can test this hypothesis by adding in our `MainActivity`'s `onCreate` method the following lines:
+It's as if the `DrawView` is not receiving and touch event because the `CameraView` is intercepting them, we can test this hypothesis by adding in our `MainActivity`'s `onCreate` method the following lines:

 ```java
 // camera is our CameraView.